-Not only will these problems make cleaning the tiles difficult, but repairing them can also be a lengthy and expensive process.
+Not only will these problems make cleaning the tiles difficult, but repairing them can also be lengthy and expensive.
 Besides, according to the building codes, you may have to invest separately to make the tiles slip-resistant.

 Hence, plan your budget accordingly.

-Commercial vinyl is a flexible material, as it can adapt to the flooring underneath.
+Commercial vinyl is a flexible material that can adapt to the flooring underneath.
 For instance, if vinyl is laid on top of concrete, it will result in a floor resistant to most damages and easy to clean.

 Additionally, you can lay it on top of a padded layer to cushion the flooring for comfort and ease of mobility.
 However, this may result in less resistance to damages from heavy foot traffic, so it may not be a viable option for commercial kitchens.

-In general, vinyl is prone to discolouration with time, and even small-scale damage will require you to replace the entire flooring.
+Vinyl flooring is generally prone to discolouration over time, and even small-scale stains will require you to replace the whole floor to remedy the problem.

 On the bright side, it’s available in sheet and tile forms, which are both easy to install.
 The former has fewer seams and is less prone to infestation by moisture, dirt, or bacteria.

-Since natural stone almost always has a grooved or textured surface, it’s crucial to choose the right type so that they don’t restrict mobility.
+Since natural stone almost always has a grooved or textured surface, choosing the right type is crucial so they don’t restrict mobility.
 After all, the last thing you’d want is to work in a kitchen where you can’t move with speed!

 Besides, too many grooves or deep textures can cause dirt and debris to settle in, making maintenance extremely expensive and time-consuming.
 Some natural stone surfaces may also need to be treated to make them slip-resistant.

 Polished concrete is yet another popular flooring option for many rooms and areas, and commercial kitchens are no exception.
 Although it’s primarily known for its high durability, polished concrete surfaces can be tailored to achieve a variety of textures, colours, inlays and shades.
-Plus, its hard and flat surface is pretty resistant to impact and heat-related damage.
+Its hard and flat surface is also resistant to impact and heat-related damage.

 For extra safety, you can also have a non-slip coating added to your polished concrete to ensure no slips or falls in the workplace.
 This is particularly important in wet areas.